G-Slient/rasa-covid19-chatbot/README.md

 ### Tasks To-Do-List

-- [x] create the basic project
+- [x] Create the basic project
 - [x] Make NLU training data
 - [x] Make the dialogue management model
 - [x] Make a flask server to extract the covid data from https://api.covid19india.org/
 - [x] Create the more stories
 - [x] Handle the spelling mistakes by the users
 - [x] Handle the date format given by the users.
-- [x] create a frontend application
+- [x] Create a frontend application
-- [x] connect the frontend with the rasa-chatbot
+- [x] Connect the frontend with the rasa-chatbot
-- [x] deploy the flask server.
+- [x] Deploy the flask server.
-- [x] deploy the chatbot app.
+- [x] Deploy the chatbot app.

 ## References